Ludwig II of Bavaria: Austro-Prussian and Franco-Prussian Wars

 In the Constitution of the German Empire, Bavaria was able to secure for itself extensive rights, in particular regarding military sovereignty.
 Not only did the Royal Bavarian Army retain, like the kingdoms of Saxony and Württemberg, its own troops, war ministry, and military justice system but was excluded from the empire-wide regimental renumbering of the army regiments and would only come under imperial control in times of war.
 Bavaria also kept its light-blue infantry uniforms, the Raupenhelm (until 1886), the light cavalry, and some other peculiarities.
 The officers and men of the Bavarian Army continued to swear their oaths to the King of Bavaria and not the German Emperor.
 Nevertheless, the uniform cut, equipment, and training was standardised to the Prussian model.
 When field-grey uniforms were introduced, only the cockade and a blue-and-white lozenge edging to the collar distinguished Bavarian units.
+Nevertheless, the king felt his sovereignty was diminished by the fact that an emperor now stood above him.
+He always made him feel it.
+When Wilhelm I passed through Munich on his return from a private trip, Ludwig forbade his mother from receiving her cousin at Nymphenburg, on the grounds that the royal family was not obliged to do so, as it was not a state visit.